magz-dev/Poland-Quiz/README.md

 #### How to Fork

-To fork the Poaland Quiz repository:
+To fork the Poland Quiz repository:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, magz-dev/ Poland-Quiz.